MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 Platform Binary Format
 ======================

-As mentionned upper (:ref:`section_image_binary_raw`), the Image Generator is able to generate a binary file compatible with platform (and not compatible with Image Renderer).
+As mentionned above (:ref:`section_image_binary_raw`), the Image Generator is able to generate a binary file compatible with platform (and not compatible with Image Renderer).
 This is very useful when a platform library offers the possibility to use other kinds of images than MicroUI library.
-The binary file can be encoded according options the user gives in the images list file.
+The binary file can be encoded according to the options the user gives in the images list file.

 1. Open image generator extension project.
 2. Create an implementation of the interface ``com.microej.tool.ui.generator.ImageConverter``.
 3. Create the file ``META-INF/services/com.microej.tool.ui.generator.ImageConverter`` and open it.
 4. Note down the name of created class, with its package and classname.
-5. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see upper).
+5. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see above).

 Configuration File
 ==================